Itai-Nelken/itai-lang/README.md

 ### Memory management
 In this section, the term 'object' means any variable or instance of a class.<br>
 **Where are objects created?**<br>
-- Objects created inside a function with known size at compile time are created on the stack, so they are automatically freed when the function returns.<br>
+- Objects created inside a function with a known size at compile time are created on the stack, so they are automatically freed when the function returns.<br>
 - Global objects are created on the heap and freed automatically when the program exits.<br>
 - Objects with an unknown size at compile time are created on the heap and automatically freed.<br>
 - Objects allocated with the `new` keyword are created in the heap.<br>
   * Manually allocated objects are NOT freed, you have to free them yourself.<br>
 - There is no garbage collector, but if an object allocated on the heap goes out of scope and has no references or pointers to it, it's freed.<br>
 - Objects known to be in the heap can be freed with the `delete` keyword.
-You can't free objects automatically allocated on the heap. ding so will cause a runtime error.
+You can't free objects automatically allocated on the heap. doing so will cause a runtime error.

 ## Basic syntax
 Statements are followed by a semicolon (`;`).<br>